 The cheese platter that followed contained goat’s cheese from Rocamadour and a wedge of Roquefort.

 To finish we had icecream (vanilla and coffee flavours) and two small hot coffees.

-It was raining again when we rose from the table but we had the pleasure of going straight upstairs to bed, instead of a wet walk back to the tent.
+It was raining again when we rose from the table but we had the pleasure of going straight upstairs to bed, instead of having a wet walk back to our tent.